 If you would like this information in an alternative format, for example large print or easy read, or if you need help with communicating with us, for example because you use British Sign Language, please let us know.
-You can call the Patient Experience Team on 01623 672222 or email sfh-tr.PET@ nhs net would give you.
+You can call the Patient Experience Team on 01623 672222 or email sfh-tr.PET@ nhs net This document is intended for information purposes only and should not replace advice that your relevant health professional would give you.
 External websites may be referred to in specific cases.
 Any external websites are provided for your information and convenience.
 We cannot accept responsibility for the information found on them.
 If you require a full list of references (if relevant) for this leaflet, please email sfh-tr.patientinformation@nhs.net or telephone 01623 622515, extension 6927.